 Tasks

-A task is a type of function that can be invoked directly from other functions or executed on a specified interval.
-This allows for cron job like execution of your custom functions and is great for re-occurring tasks.
+A task is a function type that can be invoked directly from other functions or executed on a specified interval.
+This allows for cron jobs, which are great for re-occurring tasks.
+A cron job is a task automated using cron, a scheduler tool on a Unix-like operating system.
+Common cron jobs are clearing caches and monitoring servers.

-A task can either be specified to run on a schedule or not.
-If not, it is then only expected to run whenever called by another custom function.
-The schedule parameter accepts by the minute, hourly, or daily intervals.
+A task can be specified to run on a schedule or when called by another custom function.
+The schedule parameter accepts minute, hourly, or daily intervals.
+Here is a task that will execute every 7 days:

 functions: